DennisTheodoreNedry/go-evil/README.md

 ### Legal notice
 I take no responsibility for what you create and do with this project.
+But do share of your art as it's fun to see!